 "Royal Paris" gives way to commerce on the 1st district's eastern side, where the Les Halles market provided much of the city's fresh food supply for almost 1,000 years before being replaced with a shopping mall.
 In this area you'll still find numerous small shops offering specialty foods and cookware, one of Paris's famous market streets, the city's former commodities exchange building, the majestic Eglise Saint Eustache, and, as you go closer to the Seine and the Marais in the 4th district, a heady mix of jazz clubs and theaters.

-After an extensive renovation and redesign by Japanese architect Tadao Ando, the former Bourse de Commerce (Paris commodities exchange), is expected to reopen in spring 2021 as a showcase for contemporary art collected by François Pinault, owner of luxury brands such as Gucci and one of the wealthiest men in France.
+After an extensive renovation and redesign by Japanese architect Tadao Ando, the former Bourse de Commerce (Paris commodities exchange) has been transformed into a showcase for the contemporary art collection of François Pinault, owner of luxury brands such as Gucci and one of the wealthiest men in France.

 Look for three levels of galleries inside the circular building and jaw-dropping art by present-day masters such as Cindy Sherman, Jeff Koons, Damien Hurst, and Cy Twombly, with plans for about 10 special exhibitions each year.
-Bonus: the building's lovely 19th century painting surrounding the huge glass-and-iron domed ceiling will remain.
+Bonus: the building's lovely 19th century painting surrounding the huge glass-and-iron domed ceiling continues to grace the top level.

 Located behind the Bourse de Commerce at the western edge of the Nelson Mandela Garden, the 92 foot (28 m) high fluted column topped with an iron frame once covered with glass is easy to miss but evokes 16th century royal history.